A Global Project To Continue To Unite The Jewish World and Honor The Memory Of The 1,200 Souls Lost On October 7th 2023 And The Many Hundreds Since

 What is the idea behind the Simchat Torah project?

-This October will mark the first Simchat Torah since the horrific events of October 7th.
+This October will mark the second Simchat Torah since the horrific events of October 7th.

-Simchat Torah is a day of joy, celebration, and hakafot- we dance – but Simchat Torah 5785 will also mark the first yahrzeit of the 1200 victims of October 7th.
-How do we, the Jewish people, respond?
-On Simchat Torah, will we dance?
-Should we dance?
-How do we commemorate this poignant and difficult anniversary?
+Simchat Torah is a day of joy, celebration, and hakafot- we dance – but Simchat Torah 2024 also marked the first yahrzeit of the 1200 victims of October 7th.
+How did we, the Jewish people, respond?
+On Simchat Torah 2024, did we dance?
+Should we have danced?
+How did we commemorate this poignant and difficult anniversary?

-Synagogues around the world will open their Aron HaKodesh on Simchat Torah night and take out several Torah scrolls.
-One, or more, will be adorned with a new me’il (Torah cover), designed to mark the first yahrzeit of October 7th.
-This me’il will be identical to the ones which will be created for 1600 synagogues across the world.
-This beautifully designed me’il will proclaim that this Torah is dedicated in memory of the 1200 souls and the many soldiers and hostages who have since died, Al Kiddush Hashem.
-Each Torah me'il will feature the name of one of the kedoshim embroidered onto it.
-Communities around the world will dance with these Torah scrolls – thousands of communities, with hundreds of thousands if not millions of Jews being connected through this project.
+Synagogues around the world opened their Aron HaKodesh (Torah Ark) last Simchat Torah night and took out several Torah scrolls.
+One, or more, was adorned with a new me’il (Torah cover), designed to mark the first yahrzeit of October 7th.
+This me’il was be identical to the ones that were created for over 500 synagogues across the world.
+This beautifully designed me’il proclaimed that this Torah is dedicated in memory of the 1200 souls and the many soldiers and hostages who have since died, Al Kiddush Hashem.
+Each Torah me'il featured the name of one of the kedoshim embroidered onto it.
+Communities around the world danced with these Torah scrolls – hundreds of communities, with hundreds of thousands if not millions of Jews who were connected through this project.

-This project will symbolize the Jewish People’s resilience, our ability to find hope in the face of tragedy.
+This project will continue to symbolize the Jewish People’s resilience, our ability to find hope in the face of tragedy.

 What is the cost to participate in the Simchat Torah Project?